VanderpoelLiam/liamvanderpoel.com/content/articles/dsa.md

 0 -- 1 -- 2   3 -- 4  5
 ```

-Lets say we want to be able to efficiently find the connected component for each node, and to add edges to our graph and update this information about connected nodes.
-The idea is that a connected component in a graph can be represented as the dfs traversal tree of that component.
+Lets say we want to be able to efficiently find the connected component for each node, add edges to our graph and update our connected components.
+The idea is to represent a connected component in a graph as the dfs traversal tree of that component.
 Then we can represent elements being in the same connected component as having the same root in the dfs traversal.
 E.g. for the above graph we could represent the connected components with the root array:

 ```python
 root = [0, 0, 0, 3, 3, 5]